TITLE 56: LABOR AND EMPLOYMENT

 2) $150 per hour, whichever is greater.

-e) A claimant or employer may authorize an attorney or his designated agent to review the agency file regarding the claimant or employer for the purpose of determining whether to represent the claimant or employer in proceedings before the Agency.
-The authorization shall be in writing and may be delivered to the Agency office applicable to the particular claimant's or employer's case.
-Upon delivery of the authorization to the applicable Agency office, the attorney or its designated agent may review the file without filing an appearance form or becoming the claimant's or employer's counsel of record.
+e) A claimant or employer may authorize an attorney or his or her designated agent to review the Department file regarding the claimant or employer for the purpose of determining whether to represent the claimant or employer in proceedings before the Department.
+The authorization shall be in writing and may be delivered to the Department office applicable to the particular claimant's or employer's case.
+Upon delivery of the authorization to the applicable Department office, the attorney or his or her designated agent may review the file without filing an appearance form or becoming the claimant's or employer's counsel of record.